 SUNDAY MORNING WORSHIP SERVICES

 Bethania has suspended in-person services.
 You are invited to join us via live-streaming.
-See the link at the bottom of the listing.
+See the links below.

 Click the link to read my letter about what will be happening and how we'll stay connected.
-Also, Bethania Preschool will be communicating directly should they choose to close, but at this time, they're still open.
+Also, Bethania Preschool will be communicating directly should they choose to close.

 Pastor Chris letter